ShrewdVan/ME433-Advanced-Mechatronics/README.md

 The Assignment 7 is a project using I2C to control a oled screen to display the voltage information measured by an analog-to-digital converter.

+The Assignment 8 is a project using PIO to send specific signal to control the ws2812 addressable led series, and PWM periphrial to control a servo motor.

 The content will be implemented as the course processes.